openfifth/koha-plugin-bds-autoresponse/README.md

 # koha-plugin-bds-autoresponse
-Adds an easy to install plugin to support BDS Autoresponse and EDI Model services with Koha ILS
+Add an easy to install plugin to support BDS Autoresponse and EDI Model services with Koha ILS

 # Installing